frankvegadelgado/frankvegadelgado/README.md

 ## 📐 Mathematical Research

-- [**riemann-hypothesis**](https://github.com/frankvegadelgado/riemann-hypothesis) - From Chebyshev to Primorials: Establishing the Riemann Hypothesis — a proof of the Riemann Hypothesis.
+- [**riemann-hypothesis**](https://github.com/frankvegadelgado/riemann-hypothesis) - *From Chebyshev to Primorials: Establishing the Riemann Hypothesis* — a proof of the Riemann Hypothesis.
 Available on [preprints.org](https://www.preprints.org/manuscript/202408.0348/v11)

+- [**goldbach**](https://github.com/frankvegadelgado/goldbach) - *Geometric Insights into the Goldbach Conjecture* — a proof of the Goldbach's Conjecture.
+Available on [preprints.org](https://www.preprints.org/manuscript/202511.0701/v5)

 ## 🎓 Education